 Dependency Management is one of the important aspects of programming software using re-usable packages, libraries, and modules.
-Almost all the popular programming languages are supported using dependency management tools to manage project dependencies.
-We can manage dependencies in PHP using Composer.
+Almost all the popular programming languages are supported by dependency management tools to manage project dependencies.
+We can manage the project dependencies in PHP using Composer.

 This tutorial provides all the steps required to install Composer on Windows 10.
 The steps should be similar on other versions of Windows.
 It assumes that PHP is already installed on the system.
-You can also follow How To Install PHP 7 On Windows to install PHP 7 on Windows.
+You can also follow How To Install PHP 7 On Windows.

 Open the official website of Composer to download the most recent version.
 It provides options to download Composer as shown in Fig 1.

 Click on the Download Button to view download options.
 It will show the options to download or install Composer as shown in Fig 2.

 Click on the executable setup link as highlighted in Fig 2.
 It will start downloading the Composer.

 Now execute the installer downloaded in the previous step to start installing it.
 It will ask to choose the installation mode as shown in Fig 3.

 You may install it locally for your account, though it's recommended to install it globally for all the users.
 Choose your option.
 I have selected the first option to install it globally.
 It will ask for system permission.
 Grant the system permissions to continue with the installation.
 It shows installation options as shown in Fig 4.